×

 What is a typical expat home or apartment like in Cat Island?

 "A typical expat home or apartment in Cat Island, is often a beachfront property, offering stunning views of the crystal-clear waters and white sandy beaches.
 These homes are usually designed to blend in with the tropical environment, featuring bright colors and airy spaces to allow for natural light and ventilation.
 They often have spacious living areas, modern kitchens, and comfortable bedrooms.
 Many homes also come with outdoor spaces like patios or balconies, perfect for enjoying the warm weather and beautiful sunsets.
 Some properties may also have a private pool or direct access to the beach.
 The homes are usually fully furnished, with tropical-themed decor and modern amenities for comfort and convenience.
 Despite being in a relatively remote location, many expat homes in Cat Island also have internet access and satellite TV.
-The homes are often located within close proximity to local amenities such as restaurants, shops, and healthcare facilities," explained one expat living in Cat Island, Bahamas.
+The homes are often located within close proximity to local amenities such as restaurants, shops, and healthcare facilities," said one expat who made the move to Cat Island.

 What is the average cost of housing in Cat Island?